 What Triggers the Appointment

 Naming a guardian in a will or signed writing is only the first step.
-The appointment does not take effect until one of three events occurs: the appointing parent or spouse passes away, a court adjudicates them as incapacitated, or a physician determines in writing that they can no longer care for the incapacitated person.
+The appointment does not take effect until one of three events happens.

 The appointment of a guardian pursuant to section 14-5301 is effective on the death of the appointing parent or spouse, the adjudication of incapacity of the appointing parent or spouse or a written determination by a physician who has examined the appointing parent or spouse that the appointing parent or spouse is no longer able to care for the incapacitated person, whichever first occurs.

-A.R.S. § 14-5301.01(A)This approach ensures the guardian does not step in prematurely.
-The appointing person retains full caregiving authority until one of these triggering events occurs.
+A.R.S. § 14-5301.01(A)This means the guardian does not step in too early.
+The appointing person keeps full caregiving authority until one of these events occurs.

-Within thirty days after filing the acceptance, the guardian must petition the court for confirmation of the appointment, unless the court previously confirmed it under Section 14-5301.
-The guardian's authority terminates if a court appoints a different guardian or if someone files a written objection before confirmation.
+Within thirty days after filing, the guardian must ask the court to confirm the appointment.
+The court may have already confirmed it under Section 14-5301.
+If not, the guardian's authority ends if the court appoints someone else or if someone files an objection first.

 The powers of a guardian who timely complies with the requirements of subsections B and D of this section give acts by the guardian that are of benefit to the incapacitated person and that occurred on or after the date the appointment became effective the same effect as those that occurred after the filing of the acceptance of appointment.